Contract Management Associations Join Forces To Globally Elevate Profession

 The announcement was made at WorldCC's Americas Summit in Dallas TX.
 Further details will be discussed at NCMA's Government Contract Management Symposium November 6th and 7th in Bethesda, MD.

-The National Contract Management Association (NCMA), a nonprofit professional society founded in 1959, is an important resource for contract management and its nexus with related acquisition communities.
+The National Contract Management Association (NCMA), a nonprofit professional society founded in 1959, is an important resource in the field of contract management.
 With nearly 20,000 members, NCMA is dedicated to promoting excellence in the practice and profession through education, certification, and networking opportunities.
 NCMA serves through an open exchange of ideas in neutral forums of buyers and sellers.
-Visit ncmahq to learn more.
+Visit to learn more.

 Holly DeHesa